abxh/dotfiles/README.md

 ```

 ## Previews
 > Note: These previews are dated, but I retain much of the same aesthetic.
-Blur is no longer set as high, and I set some transparency from kitty (using picom as my compositor).
+Transparency is no longer set as high, and I set a little bit transparency from kitty on all terminals (using picom as my compositor).
+Will update soon.
 <p float="left">
   <img src="https://i.imgur.com/enwSxeG.png" width="32%" />
   <img src="https://i.imgur.com/FYL8lfP.png" width="32%" />